View full CV

 - Claimants v Sir Robert McAlpine Ltd & Ors (Queen’s Bench Division)

-Assisted Andrew Caldecott QC, David Cavender QC and Edmund Nourse QC with the preparation of statements of case for a consortium of the major UK construction companies in the “Construction Industry Vetting Information Group Litigation” arising out of the alleged creation and use of a “blacklist” of construction workers said to have been used by major construction companies when choosing staff in relation to significant projects.
+Sophie assisted Andrew Caldecott QC, David Cavender QC and Edmund Nourse QC with the preparation of statements of case for a consortium of the major UK construction companies in the “Construction Industry Vetting Information Group Litigation” arising out of the alleged creation and use of a “blacklist” of construction workers said to have been used by major construction companies when choosing staff in relation to significant projects.

 - Dar Al Arkan & Anr v Al Refai & Ors (Commercial Court) (Listed as one of The Lawyer’s Top 20 cases for 2014 and 2015: Global Disputes in the English Courts)

-Acted (with Craig Orr QC, Nicholas Sloboda and James Petkovic) in defending claims worth approximately US$ 800m brought in the Commercial Court raising allegations of fraud, breach of confidence, defamation and breaches of international accounting standards and breaches of banking law, regulations and practice in the Middle East.
+Sophie acted (with Craig Orr QC, Nicholas Sloboda and James Petkovic) in defending claims worth approximately US$ 800m brought in the Commercial Court raising allegations of fraud, breach of confidence, defamation and breaches of international accounting standards and breaches of banking law, regulations and practice in the Middle East.
 The case settled in May 2015 after commencement of a four month trial, having generated considerable interim proceedings.